aprilspeight/workshop-babylonjs/README.md

 A complete version of the Hall of Fame is available at the following Babylon.js playground: REPLACE THIS.

+A complete version of an individual exhibit is available at the following Babylon.js playground: [https://playground.babylonjs.com/#RWDKF1](https://playground.babylonjs.com/#RWDKF1)

 ## Access the Workshop

 You can access the workshop by visiting: [aprilspeight.github.io/workshop-babylonjs](https://aprilspeight.github.io/workshop-babylonjs/)